 Child-Friendly Business Awards

 Happy parents make even better employees.
-Our annual Child-Friendly Business (CFB) Awards recognize businesses that support their parent employees in balancing the demands of work and being a great parent.
+The Child-Friendly Business Awards recognize businesses that support their parent employees in balancing the demands of work and being a great parent.

-Research proves businesses that implement policies and practices that help their employees in their personal lives have a greater return on their investment.
-A Child-Friendly Business invests in the little things that make a BIG difference.
+Businesses that implement policies and practices that help their employees in their personal lives have a greater return on their investment.
+Research proves employee satisfaction and business profitability depend on each other.

 Why become Child-Friendly?
 Watch this video.